 - NG Firewall's feature selection is much greater, offering additional security & protection features: Virus Blocker, Intrusion Prevention, Captive Portal, User Directory, Policy Management, and SSL Inspector.

 - NG Firewall can act as a VPN server, allowing remote clients & sites to connect via IPsec, OpenVPN, and WireGuard VPNs.
-Micro Edge can only act as a VPN client (it cannot accept incoming VPN connections) and does not currently support IPsec.
+Micro Edge can only act as a VPN client (it cannot accept incoming VPN connections).

 - NG Firewall's Reports are significantly more powerful and informative than Micro Edge's limited reporting capacity.
 NG Firewall also supports remote syslog and SNMP, which are not available in Micro Edge.